A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Bratislava for Nightlife, Backpackers, Attractions, and Food

 Riga, a popular city, is full of activities for travelers.
 Visiting the old town is also a must.
 Most people find that five days is more than enough time to see everything.
 Your budget might influence how long you stay.

-You'll find museums and nightlife around the relaxed destination of Bratislava.
+You'll find museums and nightlife around the under-rated destination of Bratislava.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

 A week in Riga or Bratislava?